Health & Wellbeing

 How to handle an employee off with work-related stress

-When absences occur, the way that you handle it can make the difference between a speedy recovery and them taking longer to recover.
+When absences occur, the way that you handle it can make the difference between a speedy recovery and a long one.
+The latter is not ideal, as longer absences mean higher costs for cover, sick pay and unwanted pressure on other members of staff.

 As an employer, you have certain responsibilities for ensuring employee mental health.